badre2911/agonlight2-projetcs/dumpview/README.md

 This program is a first version, it can be evolved if necessary.

 >[!NOTE]
->Limited size file is 64k
+>Limited size file is 204800 Bytes

 Copy the dumpview.bin file to the /mos directory